 Further Information and Other Local Ideas

 A few miles to the north west there's the neighbouring village of Exton.
 There's a pleasant circular walk here taking you around the parkland of the old Exton Hall before visiting the two pretty lakes at Fort Henry.
+Near here there's also Empingham where you can enjoy a stroll down to the dam at Rutland Water.
+There's also Clipsham where you can enjoy a stroll along the tranquil Yew Tree Avenue with its splendid topiary.
+The pretty village also includes an award winning pub for refreshments afterwards.

 A few miles to the south west you'll find the pretty village of King's Cliffe where you can pick up the Kings Cliffe Railway Walk.
 The easy trail runs along a now disused railway line to the east of the village.
 King's Cliffe is also a pleasant place for a stroll with a Norman church, picturesque 17th century almshouses and nice views of the Willow Brook, a tributary of the River Nene.
 There's also a fine old 18th century pub for refreshments afterwards.
 Near here there's also Blatherwycke Lake to explore.
 There's some lovely waterside trails with lots of birdlife to see on the water at this scenic spot.